 It is then time to move onto the second easiest grouping of cards which is the distant friends and relatives pile.
-These require a little more of a greeting than the first set but are still relatively easy.
+A holiday greeting is a wonderful way to touch base with old friends and faraway family.
+These do require a little more of a greeting than the other cards do but are still relatively easy.

 Too Much or Too Little - Exactly What Goes Into Each Card?

 The final set of holiday greeting cards are the ones for close family and friends.
 Those individuals who live within the same town can receive a simple greeting of "Merry Christmas and a Happy New Year.", "Seasons Greetings" or "Happy Holidays" within their cards.
 Because you see these people on a regular basis they are well aware of how your family is faring so do not need more than that.

 Once your greeting is written remember to enclose any items such as photographs, gift certificates, or lottery tickets that you have set aside as token gifts for these individuals, and then seal up the cards in their envelopes.